Goldbach's weak conjecture

-In number theory, Goldbach's weak conjecture, also known as the odd Goldbach conjecture, the ternary Goldbach problem, or the 3-primes problem, is the proposition that every odd number greater than 5 can be expressed as the sum of three primes.
-(A prime may be used more than once in the same sum.)
+In number theory, Goldbach's weak conjecture, also known as the odd Goldbach conjecture, the ternary Goldbach problem, or the 3-primes problem, is the proposition that every odd number greater than 5 can be expressed as the sum of three (not necessarily distinct) primes.

-This conjecture is called "weak" because it has been shown that a proof for Goldbach's strong conjecture (concerning sums of two primes) would have this weak conjecture as a corollary, since, if every even number greater than 4 is the sum of two odd primes, adding 3 to each even number greater than 4 will produce the odd numbers greater than 7 (and 7 itself is equal to 2+2+3).
+This conjecture is called "weak" because it is implied by Goldbach's strong conjecture concerning sums of two primes: indeed, if every even number greater than 4 is the sum of two odd primes, adding 3 to each even number greater than 4 will produce the odd numbers greater than 7 (and 7 itself is equal to 2 + 2 + 3).
+However, you cannot work backward to prove the strong conjecture from the weak one.

 In 2013, Harald Helfgott released a supposed proof of Goldbach's weak conjecture.
 The proof was accepted for publication in the Annals of Mathematics Studies series in 2015, and has been undergoing further review and revision since; fully refereed chapters in close to final form are being made public in the process.
 If the proof is accepted, it will promote the conjecture to the status of theorem.